thyazide/Darktide-Performance-Optimizations/README.md

 Remove Blocking Sound Effect = off
 ```

-[Debuff Indicator](https://www.nexusmods.com/warhammer40kdarktide/mods/137) - User preference as there are multiple ways to set up how this mod displays itself in game.
+[Debuff Indicator](https://www.nexusmods.com/warhammer40kdarktide/mods/137) - The settings are user preference as there are multiple ways to set up how this mod displays itself in game.
 Needed as a replacement for the visual effects removed by less dot.
 # Optional Mods

 [Zealot Fire Particle Swap](https://www.nexusmods.com/warhammer40kdarktide/mods/230) - Allows you to configure the particle effects for Zealot fire grenades to make them distinct from bomber grenades.